ManderaGeneral/generalgui/README.md

  * -Probably missing some

 ## What's new
+#### 1.3.0
+ * Made all binds go through App.
+ * Which allows us to propagate events through parts.
+ * Letting us for example bind an entire page.
+ * Changed bindPropagation to just prevent propagating after part.
+ * We can do that because we changed Button to use a tk.Label.
+ * Silenced error for calling events on removed parts.
+ * Made remove() iterate all children to set their 'removed' attribute to True.
+ * Made hover and click style enable even if bound after init.

+ * Silenced error for hiding resize element.

+ * Tried fixing scroll page out of view, but failed so commented.

+ * Made hideMultiline skip first spaces in line when hiding.

+ * Made hideMultiline skip first empty lines.

+ * Fixed multiline hiding for Label.
+ * Also made it work in grid, although it doesn't preserve states, but it's probably fine.
+ * Fixed issue with Styler where enabling an enabled style caused styles to stack.
+(Added to test)

+ * Overrode Page.toggleMultilines() in Spreadsheet.toggleMultilines() to only call syncSizes() once.

+ * Added toggleMultilines to Label and Page.
+ * Added style for hiddenMultiline Labels.

+ * Added 'recurrent' parameter to children methods.

+ * Added 'add' parameter for menu().
+ * Middle of toggleMultilines() for Page.

+ * Solution for syncing spreadsheet sizes automatically.
+ * Added spreadsheetSyncSizesWrappers for Element_Page.
+ * Added hideMultiline to Page, which affects all Labels inside it.
+ * Changed Label's hideMultiline parameter to default to it's parentPage.

+ * Added a 'hideMultiline' option to Label.
+ * Enabled this for all Labels in MainGrid in Spreadsheet.
+ * Put all _sync functions in _syncSizes() and bound them to '<Configure>' of MainGrid when df has been loaded.

+ * Made spreadsheet prettier.

+ * Changed default font to Consolas which is fixed-length and has no kerning.
+Aka monospace.

 #### 1.2.0
  * Alternating bg color in grid by default.
  * Left-align grid by default.